iteego/puppet.apt/README.md

      GNU General Public License for more details.

-     You should have received a copy of the GNU General Public License along with iteego/puppet.ec2.
+     You should have received a copy of the GNU General Public License along with iteego/puppet.apt.
 If not, see <http://www.gnu.org/licenses/>.

-## EC2 puppet module
+## apt puppet module

-The ec2 puppet module allows you to interact with the Amazon EC2 system.
+The apt puppet module allows you to interact with the Amazon apt system.

 You would include the module under your puppet modules directory as a git submodule, like so:

     cd <your puppet repo>/modules
-    git submodule add git@github.com:iteego/puppet.ec2.git ec2
+    git submodule add git@github.com:iteego/puppet.apt.git apt
     git submodule update

 Don't forget to commit your submodule ref in your parent repository